mekhiSquared/OurAniList/Project Propsal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
+* Users will be able to save anime to a watchlist
-* Users will be able to...
+* Users will be able to sort their watch list based on genre, length etc..
-* Users will be able to...
+* Users will be able to rate their favorite anime and build a profile around what they like.

 **Example:**
 * Users will be able to save and view favorited artworks using local storage